ktemkin/ktemkin.github.io/content/post/serdes-lfps.md

 - The bottom (blue) signal shows the value of the received out-of-band "GPIO".
 In this case, I've looped back the SerDes Tx port to its Rx; which means that bottom signal is the time-delayed version of the top.

-In the end, this is a signficantly nicer way of transmitting and receiving LFPS!
+In the end, this is a significantly nicer way of transmitting and receiving LFPS!